 Issue/risk Recommendation Agreed management action/timing 1.
-Remuneration report - Trade Union (Facility Time Publication Requirements) Regulations 2017 disclosures Management should put arrangements in place to ensure the required information is collated and disclosed in the remuneration Arrangements will be made to publish 2020/21 information on the Council's website and include this in future accounts.
-The regulations require a range of information in relation to the time and costs report in the 2021/22 annual accounts.
-Point 2 in Exhibit 2 Responsible officer: Head of Corporate Finance / Head of People of employee involvement in trade union activity to be published by the council each year.
+Remuneration report -Arrangements will be made to Management should put Trade Union (Facility Time publish 2020/21 information arrangements in place to on the Council's website and Publication Requirements) ensure the required Regulations 2017 information is collated and include this in future disclosures disclosed in the remuneration accounts. report in the 2021/22 annual Responsible officer: Head The regulations require a accounts. range of information in of Corporate Finance / Head relation to the time and costs Point 2 in Exhibit 2 of People of employee involvement in Agreed date: June 2022 trade union activity to be published by the council each year.
 Guidance from the Cabinet Office indicates that this should be disclosed in the remuneration report.
-These disclosures were not included in the unaudited 2020/21 annual accounts.
-Agreed date: June 2022